bipin-a/aidi-1100/Assignment2.md

    - Compute the derivative and integral of the `time_series`.

 17. **Probability Density Function, Cumulative Distribution Functions**
    - Using a PDF, tell me what value of time_series is most likely to occur?
 Explain to me how likelyhood is calculated.
+You **don't** need to return the numerical value.
    - Using a CDF, show me at which threshold value results in the top 5% outliers and bottom 5% outlier to be removed.
+You **do** need to return the numerical values.
+Filter the dataframe such that the outliers are filtered out. (hint: use mask)

 ### Regression and Prediction